lfe/lfe.github.io/downloads/user-guide.markdown

 <a name="55_primitive_recursive_functions"></a>
 ## 5.5 Primitive Recursive Functions

-In the previous section, we leaned about the primitive recursive funtion called the "successor", one that was used by Peano in his axioms.
-There are other primitive recursive funtions as well, and these are usually given as axioms (i.e., without proof):
+In the previous section, we leaned about the primitive recursive function called the "successor", one that was used by Peano in his axioms.
+There are other primitive recursive functions as well, and these are usually given as axioms (i.e., without proof):

 * the "zero function"
 * the "projection function"
 * "identity function"